-- Since 2012 IWPR has helped set up 24 citizen action groups serving as anti-corruption monitors and accountability campaigners in their local communities. - In 2015, IWPR trained 1,000 people media professionals, civil society staff, government officials, students, teachers, and farmers on basic knowledge and tools to understand, monitor and report on public finance issues, including in areas in central Philippines severely hit by disasters in the past years. - Issues tackled by the citizen action groups include accountability for welfare aid, community projects and road construction contracts.
+- Since 2012, IWPR has helped set up 24 citizen action groups serving as anti-corruption monitors and accountability campaigners in their local communities. - Issues tackled by the citizen action groups include accountability for welfare aid, community projects and road construction contracts.
 The founder of our first ever citizen action group, Abner Francisco, a local radio presenter, was presented with a national award for his anti-corruption work.